-On today’s date in 1911, James E. Charlton, the “Dean of Canadian Numismatics,” was born.
+On today’s date in 1911, James Edward Charlton, the “Dean of Canadian Numismatics,” was born in Toronto.

-Charton was president of what was then known as the Canadian Numismatic Association (now the Royal Canadian Numismatic Association, or RCNA) from 1977-79.
-He had received the J. Douglas Ferguson Award for service to Canadian numismatics in 1972.
+Charlton was president of what was then known as the Canadian Numismatic Association (now the RCNA) from 1977-79.

-In 2011, the RCNA honoured his 100th birthday with a tribute during the association’s awards banquet.
+In 2011, the RCNA honoured his 100th birthday with a special tribute during its awards banquet held in conjunction with its annual banquet.